Cray-HPE/cray-site-init/hugo/content/commands/csi_config_init.md

-      --starting-river-NID int                Starting NID for Compute Nodes (default 1) --starting-mountain-NID int             Starting NID for Compute Nodes (default 1000) --bgp-asn string                        The autonomous system number for BGP conversations (default "65533") --bgp-peers string                      Which set of switches to use as metallb peers, spine (default) or aggregation (default "spine")
+      --starting-river-NID int                Starting NID for Compute Nodes (default 1) --starting-mountain-NID int             Starting NID for Compute Nodes (default 1000) --bgp-asn string                        The autonomous system number for BGP conversations (default "65533") --bgp-peers string                      Which set of switches to use as metallb peers, spine (default) or leaf (default "spine")
       --management-net-ips int                Additional number of ip addresses to reserve in each vlan for network equipment --k8s-api-auditing-enabled              Enable the kubernetes auditing API
       --ncn-mgmt-node-auditing-enabled        Enable management node auditing